daniel-hauke/compi_ioio_phase/README.md

 1. Open R and navigate to the compi_ioio_phase folder.
 2. In all 4 statistic scripts located in the compi_ioio_phase/code/statistics subfolder set ```root_project = "path to project on your computer"```.
 3. Run statistic scripts.
+4. Results figures shown in the paper will be saved in the compi_ioio_phase/results/figures_paper subfolder.

 Acknowledgements
 ------------